aTeresaA/portfolio/README.md

 # https://ateresaa.github.io/portfolio/
 # simple info-site, no forms
 # built with safety concerns
-# - e.g pictures has been emptied on metadata
+# - e.g pictures has been emptied on metadata (exiftool)
 # - html tags for no sniff, no embed
 # - no imports